huxiangyun/kaggle_CreditCardFraudDetection/README.md

 Module5:
 --------------------------------------------
-Following are the some information about Logistic regression
+Following is the some information about Logistic regression

 We have used Regularization method for overfitting problem
 1) L1 Regularizer or Lasso